Confused about nonstick cookware brands?

 That can be a tricky thing to never do.
 For example, never go above medium heat, never heat an empty pan, never leave a heating pan unattended, and never let someone who doesn't understand the dangers of PTFE use the pan ever.

 PFOA: The Real Issue with PTFE

 The second and more pertinent issue with PTFE is a substance called PFOA (perfluorooctanoic acid).
 PFOA is used to manufacture PTFE cookware (as well as many other products).
+It ensures that PTFE adheres to the underlying pan body (usually aluminum).
 PFOA is toxic and possibly carcinogenic to humans.
 It is also an environmental hazard because it doesn't break down easily and can cause all sorts of ecological problems (You can read more about PFOA here and here.)

 PFOA is almost completely used up in the cookware manufacturing process, leaving trace amounts of it in your PTFE cookware (if any).
 In fact, you'll probably get more PFOA in your drinking water than you will from your nonstick cookware.
 So even though it's a nasty chemical, it's never really been a safety hazard from your PTFE nonstick pan.

 Even so, as of 2015, all cookware sold in the US is PFOA-free.
 This is now the law.
 And while this is a good thing, the label--"PFOA Free"--has caused some confusion for buyers.
 When a pan is labeled "PFOA Free," this usually means that the pan does contain PTFE; just that it's no longer made using PFOA.
 People sometimes think it means the opposite: that if a pan doesn't contain PFOA, then it doesn't contain PTFE, either.